-Unless you’ve created an estate plan that works to keep your family out of court, when you die (or become incapacitated) many of your assets must go through probate before those assets can be distributed to your heirs.
-Like most court proceedings, probate can be time-consuming, costly, and open to the public, and because of this, avoiding probate—and keeping your family out of court—is often a central goal of estate planning.
+Unless you’ve created an estate plan that works to keep your family out of court, when you die (or become incapacitated) many of your assets must go through before those assets can be distributed to your heirs.
+Like most court proceedings, time-consuming, costly, and open to the public, and because of this, avoiding probate—and keeping your family out of court—is often a central goal of estate planning.

 What’s At Stake For Your Family

-Probate court proceedings can take months, and sometimes even years, to complete.
+Court proceedings can take months, and sometimes even years, to complete.
 In the immediate aftermath of your death, that’s the last thing you likely want your loved ones to have to endure.
 And the cost of their time and emotional strain are just the start of the potentially devastating consequences your family could face if you don’t plan ahead.

 Without easy and immediate access to your assets, your family could face serious financial hardship at a time when they need the most support.
 Not only that, but to help them navigate the legal proceedings, your loved ones will almost certainly need to hire a lawyer, which can result in hefty attorney’s fees and the real risk of them hiring a lawyer who is uncommunicative, which only creates more stress for them.
-All of that is on top of the court costs, executor’s compensation, and all of the various other administrative expenses related to probate.
+All of that is on top of the court costs, executor’s compensation, and all of the various other administrative expenses related.
 By the time all of those costs have been paid, your estate could be totally wiped out, or at the very least, seriously depleted.

-Another drawback of probate is the fact that it’s a public process.
-Whether you have a will or not, all of the proceedings that take place during probate become part of the public record.
+Another drawback of the fact that it’s a public process.
+Whether you have a will or not, all of the proceedings that take place during become part of the public record.
 This means that anyone who’s interested can learn about the contents of your estate, who your beneficiaries are, and what they will inherit, which can set them up as potential targets for scammers and frauds.

-Probate also has the potential to create conflict among your loved ones.
+The potential to create conflict among your loved ones.
 This is particularly true if you have disinherited someone or plan to leave significantly more money to one relative than the others, in which case, a family member may contest your will.
 And even if those contests don’t succeed, such court fights will only increase the time, expense, and strife your family has to endure.

 How To Avoid Probate

-Before we discuss the more advanced ways you can use estate planning to allow your loved ones to avoid probate, it’s important to point out that not all of your assets will have to go through the probate process—and that’s true even if you don’t have any estate plan at all.
+Before we discuss the more advanced ways you can use estate planning to allow your loved ones to avoid probate, it’s important to point out that not all of your assets will have to go through process—and that’s true even if you don’t have any estate plan at all.

 Assets That Do Not Require Probate: Certain assets, such as those with beneficiary designations like 401(k)s, IRAs, and the proceeds from life insurance policies, will pass directly to the individuals or organizations you designated as your beneficiary, without the need for any additional planning.